SimplyCEO/HardSurvivalStrategie/README.md

 # HardSurvivalStrategie
 Minecraft Datapack with realistic crafting and behaviour.

-The project still in Alpha, so, there are things to update.
-Also, the project will continually getting updated when Minecraft get a oficial update itself.
+The project is still in Alpha, so, there are things to update.
+Also, the project will continually getting updated when Minecraft get a official update itself.

-If you want old versions, i'll list it in "Old Versions" layer.

 ## Requirements ##
 This Data Pack needs the [HardSurvivalStrategie Resource Pack](https://github.com/KanuX-14/HardSurvivalStrategie_ResourcePack.git) to work well.

-The language need to be en_us (English US).
-Soon i'll/get people to add support for other languages.
-Feel free to translate it too!

 ## Installation ##
 - Data Pack: